 - An audiogram from an audiologist must be in the student's file.
 If a student has a severe to profound hearing loss that has not changed significantly, an updated audiogram is not necessary. - A recent functional assessment from personnel specializing in the field of deaf and hard of hearing may be sufficient for programming purposes.
 A functional assessment report specifies the amount and type of personal assistance, specialized programming, and equipment and/or communication access required by the student.

 4 Canadian Academy of Audiology.
-Retrieved in 2014 from: http://www.canadianaudiology.ca/consumer/degree-of-hearing-loss.html.
+Retrieved in 2015 from https://canadianaudiology.ca/for-the-public/hearing-loss-in-adults-and-children/.

 Hearing level classification equivalents: 5